 Rabbit Hemorrhagic Disease Virus, also referred to as RHD or RHDV, is a fatal viral infection in rabbits.
-RHDV Type 2 (RHDV2) was identified in a feral domestic rabbit colony in the Milwaukie, Oregon area on Tuesday, March 23, 2021.
-This disease is highly contagious between domestic rabbits and has high mortality rates in rabbit colonies.
+RHDV Type 2 (RHDV2) was first identified in a feral domestic rabbit colony in the Milwaukie, Oregon area on Tuesday, March 23, 2021, followed by domestic and wild detections in La Pine, Oregon from April to June of 2021.
+This disease is highly contagious among domestic rabbits and has high mortality rates in rabbit colonies.

 Unlike RHDV, RHDV2 can infect native rabbit and hare species.